litestar-org/.github/profile/README.md

 ## Code of Conduct

-All Starlite project are subject to the [Code of Conduct][conduct].
+All Starlite projects are subject to the [Code of Conduct][conduct].
 Please review this to know how to interact with us.

 [home]: https://github.com/starlite-api/starlite
 [docs]: https://starlite-api.github.io/starlite/latest/